netkap/custom_virtual_assistant/README.md

 # custom_virtual_assistant

 This Python code defines a virtual assistant named "Bro".
+It uses several modules such as pyttsx3, speech_recognition, wikipedia, webbrowser, os, and smtplib.
+Bro can perform various tasks such as wishing good morning/afternoon/evening, searching on Wikipedia, opening YouTube/Google/StackOverflow, playing music on Spotify, telling the current time, and sending an email.
+It also has a function to set reminders.
+The code listens to the user's voice using the microphone, recognizes speech using Google Speech Recognition API, and responds with voice output using the pyttsx3 module.
+The main function of the code is to loop infinitely until the user says "goodbye" to the assistant.